Hi, I’m Richard King, and this is my blog.

 I’ve been helping people to understand and exploit technology since before the turn of the century.
 When the World Wide Web went mainstream I was studying electronics at Sheffield university, as well as helping to run its computing society.
 Or was it the other way round?
 Anyway, I’ve watched the Internet evolve from academic curiosity, through geek toy, beyond commercial medium and into part of the critical infrastructure of nations.

-In 2006 I became involved in the Open Rights Group and I started this blog around the same time, partly as a learning exercise, partly to express my thinking on issues of privacy, security and politics.
+I am passionate about technology and its impact on society.
+In 2006 I became involved with the Open Rights Group (ORG) and I started this blog around the same time, partly as a learning exercise, partly to express my thinking on human rights issues as society went digital.

-I have volunteered variously as an evangelist, copy-writer, editor, newsblogger and wiki maintainer for the Open Rights Group.
-I was appointed to their supporters council in 2012 and I started ORG Sheffield – a local chapter of the group that meets regularly to discuss digital rights issues – in the same year.
+I have volunteered variously as an evangelist, copy-writer, editor, newsblogger and wiki maintainer for ORG.
+I was appointed to their supporters council in 2012 and I started ORG Sheffield – a local chapter of the group that meets regularly to discuss digital-rights issues – in the same year.

 Richard.